Automated news for publishers ready for publication from United Robots

-*Partner content: United Robots is the world’s leading company providing automated news for publishers.
+United Robots is the world’s leading company providing automated news for publishers.
 It has created a unique Content-as-a-Service platform, where it builds the robots and sends the automatically-generated content they produce straight to publishers’ CMS, sites or apps.

 United Robots works with publishers in Scandinavia, Europe and North America who are using robots as newsroom resources to: